 The fresh water tank on your boat provides all of the clean, filtered water you will use in the sinks, showers, dishwasher, and ice makers.
-(The capacity of this tank will vary depending on your houseboat type.)
-There is a water gage on the helm to check your supply - if you are running low, you will need to head to the marina for a fill up.
+The capacity of this tank will vary depending on your houseboat type.
+There is a water gauge on the helm to check your supply - if you are running low, you will need to head to the marina for a fill up.
 Careful water use by your whole crew can help avoid running out before you return.

-The tank has its own filter and the pressure & flow is controlled by two fresh water pumps.
-You can control the water pressure with a switch on the 12 volt panel at the helm for the water pumps.
-The switch has three positions; The center position is "OFF".
+The tank has its own filter and the pressure and flow is controlled by two fresh water pumps.
+You can control the water pressure with a switch on the 12-volt panel at the helm for the water pumps.
+The switch has three positions: the center position is "OFF."
 Use this position when no water is needed.
 You can turn the pumps on by switching either direction.
 If one fails, switch to the other.
 There is limited water pressure so don't try to use too many faucets at once.

-All of the sinks, showers, and toilets on your boat drain into a common waste holding tank (The capacity of this tank will vary depending on your houseboat type).
+All of the sinks, showers, and toilets on a Forever Houseboat drain into a common waste holding tank.
+The capacity of this tank will vary depending on your houseboat type.
 No wastewater goes into the lake.
 This tank is emptied back at the marina when you return your houseboat.
 Conservation is very important to avoid filling up your tanks too quickly.
-A gage at the helm will keep you appraised of capacity and "Tank Full" warning lights will alert you to the need to have your tank pumped out sooner.
+A gauge at the helm will keep you appraised of capacity and "Tank Full" warning lights will alert you to the need to have your tank pumped out sooner.